 Note that a chain index following setup can also be upgraded in this way.
 For example if there is a cluster A that contains all leader indices, cluster B that follows indices in cluster A and cluster C that follows indices in cluster B. In this case the cluster C should be upgraded first, then cluster B and finally cluster A.

 In a bi-directional setup between two clusters, each cluster contains both leader and follower indices.

-When upgrading clusters in this setup, all index following needs to be paused using the pause follower API prior to upgrading both clusters.
+When upgrading clusters in this setup, all index following needs to be paused using the pause follower API and the pause auto-follower API prior to upgrading both clusters.
 After both clusters have been upgraded then index following can be resumed using the resume follower API].